pavangudiwada/work/README.md

 # work
-this is to learn how git works
+this is to learn how git works and to teach